dragoncoder047/aelith/world_state.md

 #### Game boot

-1. gather game candidates
+1. download mods or load from localstorage/disk
-2. download mods
+2. determine current mod set from localstorage
 3. register globals stuff like configs
-4. determine last used mod set and set up UI theme and title screen banner object
+4. set up UI theme and title screen banner object

-#### World entry
+#### open select world screen

-1. load savefiles available from yjs's persistence provider
+1. load savefiles available from disk, indexeddb, localstorage, etc.
-2. if none are available, immediately prompt for a save name and a modset to use
+2. if none are available, immediately prompt for a save name

-3. resolve dependencies and paths that each mod touches, if any missing deps then complain, then load mods and report any errors
+### mod loading

-4. for a new world, create it from the datapack's template generation and optional world seed
+1. resolve dependencies and paths that each mod touches, if any missing deps then complain, then load mods and report any errors
-5. for an existing world, just load it
+    1. if missing mod is known for its download location, auto-download it after confirmation